wp-plugins/subme/readme.txt

 1. The SubMe -> Settings Admin page.
 2. The SubMe -> Settings Email page.
 3. The SubMe -> Settings Templates page.
+4. The SubMe -> Settings Subscriber Options page.
-4. The SubMe -> Settings Appearance page.
+5. The SubMe -> Settings Appearance page.
-5. The Subscribers page to manage all subscribers.
+6. The Subscribers page to manage all subscribers.
-6. The Queue page to manage the emails that are scheduled to be sent out.
+7. The Queue page to manage the emails that are scheduled to be sent out.

 == Frequently Asked Questions ==